- Paying for College

 For courses that are unlisted, please complete our transfer credit evaluation form.
 Course evaluations can take anywhere from 2-4 weeks.

-Students who transfer to ACU with 24 or more transferrable hours do not have to take certain ACU-specific courses.
+Students who transfer to ACU with 24 or more transferable hours do not have to take certain ACU-specific courses.

-0-23 Transferrable Hours – Students still take all required courses of incoming freshman.
+0-23 Transferable Hours – Students still take all required courses of incoming freshman.

-60 or More Transferrable Hours - In addition to the above exemptions, students will not be required to take an advanced BIBL selection.
+60 or More Transferable Hours - In addition to the above exemptions, students will not be required to take an advanced BIBL selection.